The quest to rid employee communications of buzzwords and management-speak can never rest, so it’s always encouraging to find support.

 “You cannot read it without losing a degree of consciousness.
 You come to and read it again, and still your brain will not reveal the meaning — will not even try.
 You are getting sleepy again.”

 Most amusing is the glossary at the end.
-Don’s examples substitute buzzwords in well-known lines from Shakespeare, songs, speeches and other sources and he encourages the reader to think of a more effective way to say the line.
+Don’s examples substitute buzzwords in well-known lines from Shakespeare, songs, speeches and other sources.